DM865/dm865.github.io/_posts/2020-05-16-examGuidelines.md

 good idea to use handwritten mathematical symbols and drawings, but generally avoid spending time writing full sentences, which can instead be expressed orally.

+You can speak Danish or English.
+Choose the language you are most comfortable with.

 ### Details about the Tools for the Online Setting